Convergence analysis of GMRES applied to Helmholtz problems near resonances: Helmholtz problem and acceleration techniques

 where ${\{\phi_j\}}_{j=1}^{N+N_\mathrm{D}}$ is a basis of $V_h$, with ${\{\phi_j\}}_{j=1}^N$ forming a basis for $V_{h,0}$.
 The coefficients $\{u_j\}$ are unknowns, while $\{\hat{u}_j\}$ encode the Dirichlet data on $\Gamma_\mathrm{D}$.
 Substituting this representation into the variational formulation and choosing the test functions from $V_{h,0}$ leads to the linear system

 with system matrix and right-hand side defined by

-The properties of the discrete system mirror those of the continuous problem: \begin{itemize} \item The matrix $\mathbf{A}$ is \emph{non-singular}, since $k$ is assumed not to correspond to a resonance. \item The sesquilinear form is typically not coercive.
-As a result, $\mathbf{A}$ is often highly \emph{indefinite}, and this indefiniteness increases with $k$. \item The matrix $\mathbf{A}$ may also be \emph{non-normal}, meaning its eigenvectors are not mutually orthogonal. \end{itemize}
+The properties of the discrete system mirror those of the continuous problem.
+The matrix $\mathbf{A}$ is \emph{non-singular}, since $k$ is assumed not to correspond to a resonance.
+The sesquilinear form is typically not coercive.
+As a result, $\mathbf{A}$ is often highly \emph{indefinite}, and this indefiniteness increases with $k$.
+The matrix $\mathbf{A}$ may also be \emph{non-normal}, meaning its eigenvectors are not mutually orthogonal.

 These features make the Helmholtz linear system particularly challenging for iterative solvers.
-At high frequencies or near (quasi-)resonances, these difficulties become more pronounced:~\cite{GalkowskiMarchandEtAl2021ETH} shows that quasimodes give rise to small eigenvalues.
-In the boundary element setting,~\cite{MarchandGalkowskiEtAl2022AGH} analyzes how GMRES convergence deteriorates near quasimodes.
+At high frequencies or near (quasi-)resonances, these difficulties become more pronounced:~\cite{GalkowskiMarchandEtAl2021ETH} shows that quasi-modes give rise to small eigenvalues.
+In the boundary element setting,~\cite{MarchandGalkowskiEtAl2022AGH} analyzes how GMRES convergence deteriorates near quasi-modes.
 Here, with a finite element discretization, we likewise observe the emergence of small eigenvalues and corresponding GMRES stagnation.